ultranoise/digital-lutherie/README.md

   * Requirements for a patch to compile:

-  	1) _main.pd is the top level patch
+  	1) the top level patch has to have the name ```_main.pd```
-  	2) Remove any render.cpp from the project folder
+  	2) in case you are using an existing project, remove any render.cpp from the project folder

   * AUDIO IN/OUT: **[adc~ 1 2] [dac~ 1 2]**